 Baby Ruth Bar History And Information

-For many years the Kandy Keke bar was a bestseller for the Chicago based Curtiss Candy Company, having initially been included in the company’s five-cent category.
+For many years the Kandy Kake bar was a bestseller for the Chicago-based Curtiss Candy Company, having initially been included in the company’s five-cent category.
 In fact, it was regarded as a staple of their business but having spent much of the early 1920s struggling to make ends meet, founder Otto Schnering needed to do something differently.

-He decided to reformulate and rebrand the companies Kandy Kake bar, starting with the recipe itself.
-While the Kandy Kake had a ‘pudding centre’ with peanuts and caramel, the new bar was to be chocolate with nougat.
-The only ingredients to stay being the peanuts and Carmel.
+He decided to reformulate and rebrand the company Kandy Kake bar, starting with the recipe itself.
+While the Kandy Kake had a ‘pudding center’ with peanuts and caramel, the new bar was to be chocolate with nougat.
+The only ingredients to stay are the peanuts and Carmel.
 A new recipe called for a new name and the Baby Ruth Bar was born and it was to become the Curtiss Candy Company’s best seller for over six decades.

 Baby Ruth name changed

-While the public were still sceptical over the story, the Government bought it and in 1931 the court ruled in favour of the Curtiss Candy Company.
+While the public was still skeptical over the story, the Government bought it and in 1931 the court ruled in favor of the Curtiss Candy Company.
 They argued that the ballplayer was trying to cash in on the similarity between the name of the bar and his own name.

 As if mocking their denial of the link between the player and the chocolate bar, the Curtiss Company used the controversy as part of its marketing plans.
 After Babe Ruth’s famous ‘called shot’ at Wrigley field, the Curtiss company installed an illuminated advertisement for the Baby Ruth bar.
 The sign stood right opposite the flats on Sheffield Avenue, near where Ruth’s home run ball had landed.

 Ironically, the Baby Ruth Bar has maintained a good relationship with the sport and has been closely linked to baseball ever since.
-In 2006, the Baby Ruth Bar become the ‘official candy bar of major league baseball’ under a three year contract.
-Interestingly, numerous surveys have found a link between those likely to eat a Baby Ruth and those who wnjoy baseball.
+In 2006, the Baby Ruth Bar become the ‘official candy bar of major league baseball’ under a three-year contract.
+Interestingly, numerous surveys have found a link between those likely to eat a Baby Ruth and those who enjoy baseball.

 The Baby Ruth Bar has been referenced and included in many aspects of American Pop Culture, including several movie scenes.

-- In 1980, the Baby Ruth Bar was included in a scene in the movie Caddyshack.
+- In 1980, it was included in a scene in the movie Caddyshack.
 Set at a pool party, two teenage girls are sharing a Baby Ruth Bar

 - Famously, the Baby Ruth Baw was also used by Chunk in The Goonies